SquareBracketAssociates/LearningOOPWithPharo/README.md

 Since I'm not a native english speaker, I appreciate pull requests that help me get the material in better form.

+The version tagged v1.0 is based on Pharo6.0.
+A new version for Pharo 8.0 is under cooking.

 Stef

 [travis]: https://travis-ci.org/SquareBracketAssociates/LearningOOPWithPharo